LukePeters/LukePeters/README.md

 - 🤖 Building [Screenlapse](https://screenlapse.com) for automated website screenshots
 - 👨🏻‍💻 Working as a part-time CTO on a health & nutrition platform
-- 📟 Tinkering with electronics, microcontrollers, and MicroPython
+- 📟 Tinkering with electronics, microcontrollers, and 3D printing
 - 📡 Learning about networking, system administration, and cybersecurity

 ### Most interested in: